ryane/ryaneschinger.com/content/articles/ansible-quick-start.md

 menu:
   header:
     parent: 'articles'
+optin: "Do you want to read more about Ansible and other devops practices and tools?
+Sign up below for my newsletter."
+optinbutton: "I want to learn more"
 ---

 Recently, I have been working with [Ansible](http://www.ansible.com/home), an IT automation, configuration management and provisioning tool along the same lines as [Chef](https://www.getchef.com/chef/) and [Puppet](http://puppetlabs.com/).
 If you are responsible for managing servers - even if it is just one - you would be well served to learn one of these tools.